prkashp/DataContracts/README.md

 Currently this library supports major databases and local format.
 To start with Postgres, Snowflake, S3, Databricks are supported along with JSON, CSV and parquet.

 # Benefits
-- Not too much require to implement data contracts, have compulsory deployment pipeline before merge would be sufficient.
+- Not too much is required to implement data contracts; having a compulsory deployment pipeline before feature merge would be sufficient.
-- This also removes huge backlog of data bugs and new deployment only pass when data contracts are intact.
+- This also removes a huge backlog of data bugs, and new deployments only pass when data contracts are intact.
 - Accurate data ownership and categorization for better data governance and data products.
 - This process is completely automated and decentralized by minimizing dependencies across teams.